tsumers/bert-brains/README.md

 `decode_linguistic_features.py`: Run the decoding analysis, where we decode linguistic features from the headwise transformation representations.
 All the necessary functions should be in decode_linguistic_features_utils.py.

-`headwise_banded_ridge_regression.py`: Headwise version of the encoding analyses (banded ridge regression, but knock out weights for all heads but one when evaluating a head)
+`headwise_banded_ridge_regression.py`: Headwise version of the encoding analyses (banded ridge regression, but knock out weights for all heads but one when evaluating a head).

 `run_encoding_models_banded.py`: Creates a joblist.txt for banded ridge regression jobs to input as a slurm job array.

 `run_encoding_models_headwise_banded.py`: Same as above, but for the headwise encoding analyses.

-`run_isc_jobs.py`: Run multiple subjects' ISC analyses in parallel (slurm jobs)
+`run_isc_jobs.py`: Run multiple subjects' ISC analyses in parallel (slurm jobs).

 `run_jupyter.sh`: Run a jupyter notebook on the cluster.